| | |

 • Moroccan couscous: The tiniest kind!
 It cooks in just a few minutes and has a light, fluffy texture.

 • Israeli (pearl) couscous: Slightly larger, almost like little pasta pearls.
 It’s chewy, hearty, and perfect for bowls.
+This is the one I used in this recipe.

 • Lebanese (moghrabieh) couscous: The largest kind!
 It’s similar to small tapioca pearls, takes longer to cook, and has a bouncy texture.